XML Schema Collections (SQL Server)

 Example: Output a Specified Schema from an XML Schema Collection

-The following statement outputs the XML schema with the target namespace "http://www.microsoft.com/books" from the XML schema collection "myCollection" within the relational schema, dbo.
+The following statement outputs the XML schema with the pretend target namespace https//www.microsoft.com/was-books from the XML schema collection "myCollection" within the relational schema, dbo.

 Querying XML Schemas